 Because of their massive size, they will fare best in a home where they have plenty of space.

 However, they require little exercise once they reach adulthood and have no grooming needs beyond bathing.

 These dogs can be particularly clingy and can frequently be found sitting on their owner's feet or leaning against their legs.

-As you can see, these aren't exactly lap dogs, so you'll need to get used to having a canine companion who is as big as you are.
+As you can see, these don't exactly lap dogs, so you'll need to get used to having a canine companion who is as big as you are.

 Keeshonds make great companion dogs.
 They are very affectionate and like to be with their owners every second they can.